Floopert/CW2024/Readme.md

     -this class instantiates the waves left image so that it could be added to the scene in LevelViewParent.java -it will also accept updates on the wave count remaining

+### WaveLevel.java (com.example.demo.levels)
+    -it is the super class of LevelOne, LevelThree & LevelFour which are wave based levels -the class will have all methods that are common in LevelOne, LevelThree & LevelFour classes.

+### LevelThree.java | LevelFour.java (com.example.demo.levels.waveLevels)
+    -extention of additional levels
+    -the levels' completion condition is also clearing all the waves

+### LevelFive.java (com.example.demo.levels)
+    -extention of additional levels
+    -the level's completion condition is destroying the boss

 # ----------------------------------------------------------------------------------------------------------------